 It’s a privilege to work alongside such a talented staff team and with our students who care so passionately about psychology – the science and its impact.

-Associate Professor and Deputy Head of School (Research and Enterprise)
+Professor of Experimental Psychology and Deputy Head of School (Research and Enterprise)